RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

    * customized Nginx web server

-2. ~4GB Ext4 contains the **OS**:
+2. ~4 GB Ext4 contains the **OS**:

    * Ubuntu/Debian OS
    * various libraries
    * network setup customization
    * systemd services customization

-Most of Red Pitaya source code translates into the ecosystem, Therefore this is updated more often.
+Most of Red Pitaya's source code translates into the ecosystem.
+Therefore, it is updated more often.
 The OS is changed less frequently.

 .. note::